oVirt/ovirt-site/source/feature/ipv6-support.html.md

 ##### VDSM tests

-There will be need to change/extend tests in tests/:
+There should be a change/extension to tests under the tests/ directory:

-*   configNetworkTests.py - try to create only IPv6 network/nics, IPv4 and IPv6
+*   configNetworkTests.py - try to create IPv6-only network/nics, both IPv4 and IPv6
-*   guestIFTests.py - added att4ribute guestIPv6s
 *   jsonRpcUtils.py - extend with IPv6 addresses, where IPv4 is used
 *   netmodelsTests.py - testIsIpv6valid, testIsNetmaskIPv6valid